sangyi05/day-scheduler/README.md

 # day-scheduler

 ## Purpose
-A website that functions as a daily palnner to manage schedules and tasks.
+A website that functions as a daily planner to manage schedules and tasks.

 ![Date](develop/date.png)